ShihabHashib/ProblemSolving/README.md

 Example: `<py-script src="./py_problems/100.py"></py-script>`

 ## Contributing
-If you have additional solutions or improvements to existing ones, feel free to contribute!
+Feel free to contribute if you have additional solutions or improvements to existing ones!
 Follow the standard GitHub Fork and Pull Request workflow.

 Happy coding!!!